 Effectively, you can budget about 15.3% self-employment tax on your net profit.

 Since you arean American abroad, your host country will have its own laws on social security, health programs, and other fees.
 Please check up if your country is on the tax treaty Totalization Agreement list.
-You need to see what other legal measures to take to make sure your taxes in the foreign country are being properly handled.
+You must see what other legal measures to take to ensure your taxes in the foreign country are being properly handled.

 Are you subject to US self-employment tax?

-- If self-employed and living in totalization treaty country AND you are registered in that social security system = NO
+- If you are self-employed, living in totalization treaty country, AND you are registered in that social security system = NO

 - If self-employed and living in a non-totalization country = YES